yzkn/baserow-gitlab/backend/requirements/README.md

 2. In the `backend lint` tab opened by running `./dev.sh --build`, or an active virtual environment with `pip-tools` installed.
 3. Ensure you are using python 3.7 if not using `./dev.sh --build`
+4. `cd requirements`
-4. Run `pip-compile --output-file=base.txt base.in`, review the changes to base.txt,
+5. Run `pip-compile --output-file=base.txt base.in`, review the changes to base.txt,
    commit and push them to your MR.

 ### Add a new dev dependency